esteshhadamr/Chat_App/README.md

 This is A Chat application like whatsapp

-## This repository  contains 2 directories:
+## This repository  contains 3 projects:

  ## Server :
  Backend for Chating Application